nervosnetwork/ckb-demo-ruby/README.md

 [1] pry(main)> api.set_and_save_default_configuration!(conf)
 ```

-Notice this line also saves the configuration to a local file, so next time when you are opening a `pry` console, you only need to load the save configuration:
+Notice this line also saves the configuration to a local file, so next time when you are opening a `pry` console, you only need to load the saved configuration:

 ```ruby
 [1] pry(main)> api = Ckb::Api.new